 My 79 year-old uncle is stoic with a capital ‘S,’ and quick-tempered to boot.
 Yet there he was, in photo after photo, a well-dressed stud enjoying youth just like we all did.
 And he looked … happy.
 And my aunt – a stylish babe – sporting a tall and fabulous hairstyle created, naturally, by a gay cousin.
 And my mother, proving in photo after photo that she was always ready for the camera.
 And my beloved grandmother who left us in 1980 — how she spoiled me.
 Heart-warming to see her face again.

 At one point I looked up at my aunt and uncle.
 I had never held their attention for this long.
 They were engaged.
 They were present.
 They were loving the attention.
 “Why do you want to see these old photos?” and “I don’t remember where that was,” gave way to “That was in so and so’s house.
 I remember the table.” and “Look at me.
 I dressed so well back then.”
 And the bickering between two folks who haven’t been able to live with or without each other for 60 years.

 “Being with you has destroyed me.”

-I took photographs of the old prints with my new digital camera, then proceeded to text the images to family members back in New York.
+Using my fancy camera, I took photographs of these old polaroids prints, and then proceeded to text the images to family members.
 My nostalgia became infectious.
 Even Mr. Stoic began to gently poke fun at his younger self; the sly smile on his face said it all.
 I was so happy at that moment.
-This is the past that I wanted to relive.
-Who knew that a DSLR would help bridge the 30-year generation gap between us?
+Who knew that a modern camera could help to bridge a 30-year generation gap?

 This is the age of digital everything.
 We view colored pixels as often as we take a breath.
-But holding an old photograph in your hand can make the memory much more powerful.
-Under-exposed; badly composed; even photo-bombed!
-Old photographs may be imperfect, but they always take you there.
+But nothing compares to the rich experience of holding an old photograph in your hand.